juzibot/wechaty-puppet-wxkf/README.md

   If you are developing In-house development app, you can click the 'view' button in above image, and the secret will be sent to your mobile wecom app.
 Your CorpId, or Company Id, can be found in the 'My Company' tab of wecom admin backend.

-  If you are developing Authorize custom apps, these info will be sent to your callback service when the user install your app.
+  If you are developing Authorize custom app, these info will be sent to your callback service when the user install your app.
 Please dig into [Tencent official API references](https://developer.work.weixin.qq.com/document/path/97163) for further information.
 (Seems there is only Chinese version available.)

 - You should also assign a `port`, a web server will listen to this port for callbacks.